 In children, too much lead in the body can cause lasting problems with growth and development.
 These can affect behavior, hearing, and learning and can slow the child's growth.

 Although it isn't normal to have lead in your body, a small amount is present in most people.
 Environmental laws have reduced lead exposure in the United States, but it is still a health risk, especially for young children.
-It is estimated that lead poisoning affects about 310,000 children in the U.S.1

 What causes lead poisoning?